BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_06.md

 With all ten Wisps, talk to the tower at night and with an Odd Keystone in the bag to catch **Spiritomb**!

-On the right, you'll find Jorgie, who you can send to the Lost Camp for the *Lost Souls* quest.
+On the right, you'll find Jorgie, the seventh kid who you can send to the Lost Camp for the *Lost Souls* quest.

 ## Sheridan Area Surfing & Sidequests